hagleitner/SoftwareDevelopmentStandards/Documentation/CSharp/NamingGuidelines.md

 Following rules apply:
 https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-namespaces

-Namespaces and Solution Structure must match.
+Namespaces and solution structure must match.
 While not every solution folder must imply a separate sub-namespace it must not be that items belonging to the same namespace are distributed to different project folders.

 ### Classs, Structs
 Use nouns or noun phrases for class names.